pic

 Introduction

 So far, we've explored two macros for parallelization: @spawn and @threads.
 The macro @spawn provides granular control over the parallelization process, letting users explicitly define the tasks to be executed concurrently.
 In contrast, @threads offers a simpler approach for parallelizing for-loops, where iterations are automatically partitioned into tasks according to the number of available threads.
+Furthermore, we've pointed out that, due to inherent dependencies between computations, not all workloads are equally amenable to parallelization.
+In particular, a naive approach to parallelization can lead to severe issues.

 This section and the next one aim to bridge this gap, providing practical guidance on implementing multithreading.
-We begin by highlighting the advantages of coarse‑grained parallelization over fine-grained parallelization.
-By dividing the workload into a small number of large tasks, coarse‑grained parallelization reduces the scheduling overhead from managing numerous lightweight tasks.
+We begin by highlighting the advantages of coarse-grained parallelization over fine-grained parallelization.
+By dividing the workload into a small number of large tasks, coarsegrained parallelization reduces the scheduling overhead from managing numerous lightweight tasks.

 After this, we revisit the parallelization of for-loops, this time using @spawn.
 In particular, leveraging the additional control that @spawn provides over task creation, we'll demonstrate how to apply multithreading in the presence of a ubiquitous type of dependency: reductions.

 We conclude by showing a performance issue arising with multithreading, known as false sharing.
-While this doesn't affect the correctness the result, it can slow down computations if not addressed.
+While this doesn't affect the correctness the result, it can significantly slow down computations if not addressed.

 Better To Parallelize at The Top

 Given the overhead involved in multithreading, there's an inherent trade-off between creating new tasks and fully utilizing machine resources.
-This is why we must always consider whether parallelizing our code is worthwhile in the first place.
+This is why we must always consider whether parallelization is worthwhile in the first place.
 For instance, when it comes to operations over collections, multithreading is only justified if the collections are large enough to offset the associated overhead.
 Otherwise, single-threaded approaches will consistently outperform parallelized ones.

 In case multithreading is deemed beneficial, we immediately face another decision: at what level code should be parallelized.
 Next, we'll demonstrate that parallelism at the highest possible level is preferable to multithreading individual operations.
 In this way, we minimize the overhead of task creation.